sozonnyk/sty/README.md

 Some browsers support *incognito* window, which can be enabled with `-i` switch.

+### Proxy switcher

+To switch a proxy for the current session, run:

+`. sty proxy [name]`

+Where *name* is a proxy name from proxy configuration file `~/.sty/proxy.yaml`

+To get current proxy settings run the same command without proxy name.

+To turm proxy off for the current session, run:

+`. sty proxy off`

+Note that you can't use word `off` for a proxy name in the confif file.

 ## Configuration

 All config files live in `~/.sty`